Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: The BRRP Method

-In order to enforce pose-invariance, we first register a small stored point cloud of the object to the observed points and then transform the prior samples to this reference frame.
+In order to enforce pose-invariance \rebut{for each prior component}, we first register a small stored point cloud of the \rebut{respective} object to the observed points and then transform the prior samples to this reference frame.
 In practice we use RANSAC \cite{fischler1981random} and the FPFH features from \cite{rusu2009fast} to perform registration.
 In order to also have scale invariance, we do a linear scan over 10 different scales and select the the scale that resulted in the most inlier pairs from the registration.